This update follows several recent questions from people contacting us via our MEA Facebook page.

 Given the quantity of CBD products available – particularly on the internet – we are concerned that people will not always be able to tell if a product has the relevant licence and would urge caution when making any purchase.

-It is always worth discussing pain relief and other problems with your GP in the first instance who should also be able to advise on CBD use and potential side-effects (note the link takes you to a US site).
+It is always worth discussing pain relief and other problems with your GP in the first instance who should also be able to advise on CBD use and potential side-effects.

 The use of self-purchased cannabis for medicinal purposes in the UK is still illegal and the potency and content of ‘street life' cannabis varies considerably.